Sable/wu-wei-handbook/create-new-compiler.md

 2. create a backward-compatible modification;
 3. do a a pull request on the repository of the existing compiler.

 This way the modification will benefit current users of that artifact and it will avoid fragmentation of the compatible artifacts.
-If no available compiler may suit your needs please create a new one from scratch and do a pull request to add it on the [list](list-available-artifacts.md#available-compilers).
+If no available compiler may suit your needs please create a new one from scratch and do a pull request to add it in the [list](list-available-artifacts.md#available-compilers).

 ## Execution context